AlexIoannides/pipeliner/README.md

 Machine Learning Pipelines for R
 ================================

 Building machine learning models often requires pre- and post-transformation of the input and/or response variables, prior to training (or fitting) the models.
 For example, a model may require training on the logarithm of the response and input variables.
-As a consequence, fitting and then generating predictions from these models requires repeated application of transformation and inverse-transormation functions, to go from the original input to original output variables (via the model).
+As a consequence, fitting and then generating predictions from these models requires repeated application of transformation and inverse-transformation functions, to go from the original input to original output variables (via the model).

-This package is inspired by the machine learning pipelines used in Apache Spark, and provides a common intfernace with which it is possible to:
+This package is inspired by the machine learning pipelines used in Apache Spark, and provides a common interface with which it is possible to:

 -   define transformation and inverse-transformation functions;
 -   fit a model on training data; and then,